Wednesday, December 18, 2013

 Our society is moving forward at a slow pace but we are getting there through education.
 I have found that people will accept us as equals if we initiate communication through interacting and educating people outside of our comfort zone, by doing this, it seems that acceptance is fairly easy once people get to know me.

-Monika: How do you perceive the attitude of the administration of President Obama towards transgender Americans?
+Monika: How do you view the administration of President Obama in terms of its approach to transgender Americans?

 Janice: Right now I feel that we are being cared about in ways we haven’t in the past.
 President Barack Obama is the first and only president in history that has ever supported LGBTQ rights.
 Through heavy criticism, he has held fast in his beliefs that all people have the same rights regardless of how they identify.
 I commend this man for being true to his beliefs and I thank him for being a man of integrity.

-Monika: You were following quite closely the US last presidential campaign.
-Was there any difference in the way the Republicans and Democrats addressed the needs and rights of the transgender community?
+Monika: During the last presidential campaign, did you notice any major differences in how the Republican and Democratic parties addressed the needs of the transgender community?

 Janice: It was pretty simple for me to understand the difference because the Democratic Party was open and accepting of my community and when I ran for a delegate position.
 The Republican Party was obviously not, because of their belief in American Values that excluded the recognition and acceptance of the LGBTQ community.
 According to the beliefs of the Republican Party, we the LGBTQ have no rights in our own country.